amzraptor/ng-select/README.md

 A select component for angular, based on the [select2] JQuery plugin.
 See the [ng-select] web site for documentation and examples, or try it with this [plunker].
+Forked to provide selecting of disabled options in a select box.

 ## Develop